RileyZurrin/Expl_CCA_Report_Gen/README.md

 # Expl_CCA_Report_Gen
 A script to generate a report for exploratory CCA output.

+Version 2 solves minor bugs and is compatible with multiple group analyses.

 Steps to run:

 i) Add canoload, CCA, and PCA files for each group from exploratory CCA output to your py project folder